-Private company business combinations in Ireland usually take the form of either a purchase of the issued share capital of a company (Share Purchase), or a purchase of a company's trade or business in the form of assets and/or liabilities (Asset Purchase).
-This chapter provides an overview of negotiated mergers and acquisitions (M&A) practice in Ireland primarily in in relation to Share Purchases of private companies.
+Private company business combinations in Ireland usually take the form of either a purchase of the issued share capital of a company (share purchase), or a purchase of a company's trade or business in the form of assets and/or liabilities (asset purchase).
+This guide provides an overview of negotiated M&A practice in Ireland, primarily in in relation to share purchases of private companies.

-In the context of an Irish Share Purchase or Asset Purchase, there is no codified system of protections afforded to a prospective buyer (the Purchaser) nor a codified set of obligations imposed on a seller (the Vendor), nor is there an implied duty of good faith (unlike certain European jurisdictions).
-Instead, the common law principle of 'caveat emptor' (buyer beware) applies.
-The Purchaser must therefore build protections into the Share Purchase Agreement (the SPA) or Asset Purchase Agreement (the APA).
+In the context of an Irish share purchase or asset purchase, there is no codified system of protections afforded to a prospective buyer (the purchaser) nor a codified set of obligations imposed on a seller (the vendor), nor is there an implied duty of good faith (unlike certain European jurisdictions).
+Instead, the common law principle of caveat emptor (buyer beware) applies.
+The purchaser must therefore build protections into the share purchase agreement (the SPA) or asset purchase agreement (the APA).